Issue of Branched Hamiltonian, Inflation and indispensability of scalar field in generalized Teleparallel theories: Looking through the vacuum dominated era:

-\be f(X) = f_0 \sqrt{X} = f_0\sqrt{-6 H^2}.\ee Hence, either the Hubble parameter $(H)$ or the function $f(X)$ must be imaginary.
-Therefore the suggestion that $f(Q) = Q - 6\lambda H^2\left(Q\over 6 M^2\right)^\delta$ can probe early inflation, when $H >> M$ and $\delta > 0$, M being an arbitrary scale and \cite{coincident} is definitely not true and so unlike curvature induced inflation in $F(R)$ theory \cite{Staro}, torsion or non-metricity (higher degree terms) induced inflation in teleparallel gravity remains obscure.
-Clearly, inflation in the very early universe in teleparallel gravity, may only be driven by a scalar field.
-Of-course, if a viable inflation and graceful exit from inflation are realizable, then oscillation of the scalar field would create particles giving way to the hot big-bang, whence radiation dominated era initiates.
+Hence, either the Hubble parameter $(H)$ or the function $f(X)$ must be imaginary.
+Therefore the suggestion that $f(Q) = Q - 6\lambda H^2\left(Q\over 6 M^2\right)^\delta$ can probe early inflation, when $H >> M$ and $\delta > 0$, $M$ being an arbitrary scale \cite{coincident} is definitely not true.
+So unlike curvature induced inflation in $f(R)$ theory \cite{Staro}, torsion or non-metricity (inclusive of higher degree terms) induced inflation in teleparallel gravity remains obscure in general for $f(Q)$ and $f(\mathrm{T})$ gravity in RW space-time.
+Clearly, inflation in the very early universe in teleparallel gravity may only be driven by a scalar field.
+Of-course, if a viable inflation and graceful exit from inflation are realizable, then hot big-bang is procured following particle production either due to oscillation of the scalar field or under instantaneous reheating (depending on the potential), whence radiation dominated era initiates.
 With this precursor, we now first choose a suitable form of $f(X)$ and recapitulate the issue of `Branched Hamiltonian' studied earlier in \cite{IJJ}.